Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Mathematical structure

-To evaluate the amount of the information leaked to Eve, we need to estimate the distribution $P_{E'}$ of the random variable $E'$.
-However, we can directly estimate only the distribution $P_{A'}$ of the random variable $A^{c}:= Y+{b_B} X_1= B-a_B A -e_B$.
-When $ \frac{a_B^2 a_E^2}{a_E^2+b_E^2} \ge b_B^2 $, we can estimate the distribution $P_{E'}$ by applying the Gaussian convolution to the distribution $P_{A'}$.
-However, when $ \frac{a_B^2 a_E^2}{a_E^2+b_E^2} < b_B^2 $, we cannot apply this method.
-Indeed, we can estimate the distribution $P_{E'}$ by applying the Gaussian deconvolution, which is the inverse operation of the Gaussian convolution.
+we cannot apply this method.
+Indeed, we can estimate the distribution $P_{E'}$ by applying the Gaussian deconvolution, which is the inverse operation of the Gaussian convolution \eqref{IG}.
 But, it is quite difficult to estimate the amount of the error of our estimate of the distribution $P_{E'}$ when we employ the Gaussian deconvolution.
-Since our evaluation of the amount of leaked information requires the evaluation of the amount of error in the estimation of the distribution, we employ the distribution $P_{A'}$ instead of the distribution $P_{E'}$ as follows.
+Since our evaluation of the amount of leaked information requires the evaluation of the amount of error in the estimation of the distribution, we employ the distribution $P_{A^c}$ instead of the distribution $P_{E'}$ as follows.
+In this case, we introduce two independent standard Gaussian random variables $Z_1$ and $Z_2$ instead of $X_1$ such that $ \sqrt{b_B^2- \frac{a_B^2 a_E^2}{a_E^2+b_E^2}}Z_1 +\frac{a_B a_E}{\sqrt{a_E^2+b_E^2}}Z_2= b_B X_1$.
+Hence, instead of \eqref{CPG}, we have